• HOME

 Lymphatic and nervous systems

 The lymphatic system is a key in purification.
 It serves the role of a filter, removing waste so when it is said that massage helps to detoxify the skin, that is what it means.
 So often, estheticians have a difficult time explaining the importance of a good massage.
-Lymphatic massage boosts the immune system; helps ward off illness and increases vitality and health; improves the appearance of skin; reduces water retention from poor circulation or pregnancy; can help with pain; and promotes the body’s healing mechanisms.
+Lymphatic massage boosts the immune system; helps ward Facial Massage DVDoff illness and increases vitality and health; improves the appearance of skin; reduces water retention from poor circulation or pregnancy; can help with pain; and promotes the body’s healing mechanisms.

 The nervous system is divided into the peripheral nervous system and central nervous system.
 The sensory-somatic nervous system consists of 12 pairs of cranial nerves and 31 pairs of spinal nerves.
 The cranial nerves are sensory, motor and mixed.